chantastic/react-18-migration/README.md

 - https://www.npmjs.com/package/react-dom

 ### Replace legacy root API (render) with new root API (createRoot)

+In this lesson, we utilize React 18's new root API.
+This opts us into React 18 performance optimizations.

 - Update to the new `ReactDOM.createRoot` api from `ReactDOM.render`
 - Simple mechanical operation